 Over half the adult population has gum disease to some extent.
 In fact, periodontal disease is the leading cause of tooth loss among adults.
 Left untreated, the condition takes a significant toll on your gums, teeth, and can even cause serious, life-threatening complications.

 Periodontal disease can lead to:

-Dr. Natalia provides gum disease treatment to kill infection and help you enjoy full smile health once again.
-With improved hygiene at home, along with scaling and root planing (also known as a deep cleaning[TG2] ) as needed, we fight periodontitis and decrease the chances of reinfection.
+Dr. Natalia provides gum disease treatment to kill infections and help you enjoy full smile health once again.
+With improved hygiene at home, along with scaling and root planing as needed, we fight periodontitis and decrease the chances of reinfection.
 When combined with scaling and root planing, antibiotic therapy applied directly to the infection provides additional defense and enhances recovery.
-Milder forms of gum disease may only require routine cleanings, but more advanced periodontitis may call for at-home antibiotic treatment, medicated mouth washes, and – in the most critical cases – surgery to restore gum and bone health or tooth extraction.
+Milder forms of gum disease may only require routine cleanings, but more advanced periodontitis may call for at-home antibiotic treatment, medicated mouth washes and – in the most critical cases – surgery to restore gum and bone health or tooth extraction.

 The sooner gum disease is treated, the faster your oral health can be restored.
 At Pearl White Dentistry, our goal is to stop gum disease as early as possible to prevent further complications.
 For an evaluation, schedule an appointment at our Fort Lauderdale office today at (954) 491-8812 or contact us online.